Introduction to Agile Principles

 Software development life cycle also called as SDLC, defines a process which includes planning, creating, testing, and deploying software.
 Ideally, SDLC includes six steps.

 Different types of SDLC

 - Agile model

-The agile method of software development has been adopted by most of the companies.
+The agile method of software development has been adopted by most companies.
 It is a method wherein we use display board like Kanban and methods like Scrum.
-This agile methodology is adopted because it improves the agility of software professionals, teams and organizations.
-In agile the solution for any work will be through collaboration between self-organizing and cross-functional teams.
+This agile methodology is adopted because it improves the agility of software professionals, teams, and organizations.
+In agile, the solution for any work will be through collaboration between self-organizing and cross-functional teams.